Orkaelle/projet4/README.md

 ### Usage
-(To use the code, replace the parameter 'countryname' by the name of the country of your choice)
+*To use the code, replace the parameter 'countryname' by the name of the country of your choice.*

 #### To view the entire table :
 ```sql